-- 1 Insert the WLAN card into its connector on the system board. - 2 Connect the two antenna cables to the WLAN card. - 3 Replace the metal bracket on the WLAN. - 4 Tighten the M2xL3 screw to secure the WLAN card and bracket to the system board. - 5 Install the: - a battery - b base cover - 6 Follow the procedure in After working inside your computer
+- 1 Insert the WLAN card into its connector on the system board. - 2 Connect the two antenna cables to the WLAN card. - 3 Replace the metal bracket on the WLAN. - 4 Tighten the M2xL3 screw to secure the WLAN card and bracket to the system board. - 5 Install the: - a Re-connect the battery. - b base cover - 6 Follow the procedure in After working inside your computer